-In June 1991, the Pinatubo volcano on the Philippine island of Luzon literally exploded.
-It was the second strongest
+In June 1991, Mount Pinatubo on the Philippine island of Luzon literally exploded.
+This was the second best

-After the eruption, powerful typhoons and monsoon rainscaused landslides and ash flows lasting many months.
+After the eruption, powerful typhoons and monsoon rainscaused landslides and ash flows that lasted for many months.
 Eight hundred people died, and the dense forests that covered the mountain before the eruption were practically destroyed.

-"When Pinatubo exploded, probably the last thing anyone thought was that the little mouse species only lived on this mountain, and it should have gone extinct."
+“When Pinatubo exploded, probably the last thing anyone thought was that a small species of mouse lived only on this mountain, and it was about to become extinct.”

-Larry Heaney, curator of the mammals department at the Chicago Field Museum.
+Larry Heaney, curator of mammals at the Chicago Field Museum.

 In 2011-2012, 20 years after the eruption,researchers went to Pinatubo to study the mammals that live there.
 For several months, scientists examined mammals around the volcano and on it.